Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 2. Bangiya Sanskriti Samsad, Congress Bhavan, Shivaji Nagar

 Bangiya Sanskriti Samsad has been hosting Durga Puja for the past 78 years, starting in 1939-1940.
-Every year, the people of Pune flock to this pandal site because of its rich heritage and gorgeous decorations.
+Every year, people from Pune flock to this pandal site for its rich heritage and gorgeous decorations.

-The evenings here are characterized by exceptional performances by Bengali artists in dance, drama, and even Baul songs.
+The evenings here are characterised by exceptional performances by Bengali artists in dance, drama, and even Baul songs.
 Food stalls with authentic sweet and savoury dishes are also available.

 Location: Narveer Tanaji Wadi, Shivajinagar, Pune, Maharashtra 411005